© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Section of Scots Dyke linear boundary 150m ENE of Olliver is a scheduled monument protected by Historic England under reference 1013780.
 View the official record →

-The Section of Scots Dyke linear boundary 150m ENE of Olliver is a scheduled ancient monument consisting of a substantial earthwork that forms part of the broader Scots Dyke defensive system.
+Section of Scots Dyke linear boundary 150m ENE of Olliver is a medieval earthwork forming part of the Scots Dyke, a linear boundary feature that extends across the landscape of northern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013780.

 Section of Scots Dyke linear boundary 150m ENE of Olliver is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013780.